At a Glance

 - Why this job: Be part of a hands-on role that combines technology with real-world impact.

-- Qualifications: Experience in CCTV systems and a passion for problem-solving are essential.
+- Qualifications: Experience in tech or engineering is a plus; problem-solving skills are essential.

 - Other info: Field-based position with a supportive team environment.